smartcoindev389/smart-contract-utils/README.md

 export type ContractCall = {
   method: string; // Name of the method.
   target: string; // Address of contract.
   allowFailure: boolean; // Failure allowance - false by default (*).
+DEFAULT: false
   callData: string; // Encoded function data - uses in multicall.
   stateMutability: StateMutability; // Shows mutability of the method.
   contractInterface: ethers.Interface; // Interface of the callable contract.
 Uses for answer decoding.